 Limits on connectors

-For the most part, Power BI’s list of connectors seems impressive.
-But if we remove Microsoft-based connectors (mostly Azure databases), the list thins out substantially, and common cloud SaaS apps are not available.
-Those that are available are, for the most part, marked with “beta” and come with warnings of accessing third-party software.
+Power BI’s list of connectors seems impressive.
+But if we remove Microsoft-based connectors (mostly Azure databases), the connectors are for the most part, marked with “beta” and come with warnings of accessing third-party software.

 Here’s how Power BI compares to ClicData offerings, feature-for-feature:

-- The Power BI Premium yearly subscription of $4800/month offers a similar set of features to ClicData’s $425/month Enterprise subscription, a difference of $52,500 per year.
+- The Power BI Premium per capacity yearly subscription of $4995/month offers a similar set of features to ClicData’s $485/month Enterprise subscription, a difference of $54,120 per year.

 - The Power BI Pro package costs $9.99/month per user compared to $8.50/month per user for ClicData’s Enterprise subscription, but ClicData offers many more features.
 Power BI Pro will not deploy content to multiple regions or users, has no incremental data refresh, and no ability to share content with users that don’t have a Power BI license.
 Also, datasets in Pro are limited to 1GB, and the platform only allows eight data refreshes per day.
 The Microsoft product suffers from several other limitations compared to ClicData, as well.